 Because of Martin House, the men and women we serve have an opportunity to rebuild their lives while residing in a dignified, empowering community and develop a foundation from which to go on to secure permanent housing.

-Each individual who lives at Martin House is offered an environment that will promote respect, self-determination, personal growth and opportunity.
+Each individual who lives at Martin House is offered an community that will promote respect, personal growth, self-determination, and opportunity.

 Martin House was founded in 1982 in response to the growing number of homeless men and women in the Norwich - New London area because of discharges from the Norwich Hospital due to deinstitutionalization.

 The State of Connecticut made available an empty building on the Norwich Hospital Campus.
 Area non-profits were solicited on ideas for the use of this building.
 The Martin House proposal was accepted to house people of low income, the majority of whom have histories mental illness.
 Martin House proposed to provide a residence, three meals a day and support services to the people it served.

 In August, 1998, with the closing of Norwich Hospital, Martin House moved to the Uncas on Thames campus after a multi-million dollar renovation of an abandoned building.
 We now occupy this building.

 Through the years Martin House has served over 800 adult men and women.
 We have served people from 18 years of age to their late 80's.
 The majority of residents are in their 40's and 50's.